“The ultimate measure of a man is not where he stands in moments of comfort, but where he stands at times of challenge and controversy.”

 October 9, 2013 – Health Department appointment for immunizations and vaccinations.

 October 14, 2013 – Dentist appointment (cleaning and x-rays).
-Had to get two small cavities filled.
+I had to get two small cavities filled.

 October 15, 2013 – Physical appointment.
 Blood taken for various tests.